AviBueno/best-link-station-finder/README.md

 Follow these steps to deploy the project:

 1. Clone this git repository
-1. Change dir into the projects root directory
+1. Change dir into the project's root directory
 1. Run `npm install`
 1. Run `npm test`

+You may now run the application according to the Description and Usage section above.